baagaard-usgs/spatialdata/docs/user/file-formats/simple-grid.md

     to-meters = 1.0e+3 // Coordinates are in km

-    // Specify the spatial dimension of the coordinate system
+    // Specify the spatial dimension of the coordinate system space-dim = 3
-    // This value must match the one associated with the database space-dim = 3
   } // cs-data // end of coordinate system specification
 } // end of SimpleGridDB specification